 - This investment alternative offers better returns than constant deposits.

 These are the kinds of events that can tax your emotions in terms of your investment strategies.
-It’s times like these that you must have a plan and stick to it.
+In times like these, you must have a plan and stick to it.
 This is when you establish a long-term focus on your objectives.
 Toward the end of 2002 through 2005, the DJIA rose 44 percent.
-Investors who let their emotions govern their trading strategies and sold off all their positions missed out on this upturn.
+Investors who let their emotions govern their trading strategies and sold off all their positions missed this upturn.

 The three deadly sins and how to avoid them